kambi-sportsbook-widgets/livenow-widget/README.md

 ### The widget accepts the following parameter/s:
 1. `listLimit` - integer - defaults to 3 - list size per page
+2. `useFilter` - boolean - defaults to false - Whether to use a filter for getting the live events or fetch them all
+3. `fallBackFilter` - string - defaults to "all/all/all/" - A filter to use if we can't get filter from page.

 # Other tools